NVIDIA H200 Price Guide 2026: GPU Cost, Rental & Cloud Pricing

 | 8-GPU Server | $400,000–$500,000 | $350,000–$420,000 | Full HGX system |

-H200 vs H100: Spec Comparison
+NVIDIA H200 vs H100: Specs & Price Comparison

 For a detailed breakdown of H100 pricing and availability, check out our NVIDIA H100 Price Guide.
+You may also find our H100 vs A100 comparison helpful for understanding the GPU evolution.

 | Feature | H100 (SXM) | H200 (SXM) | 🔍 What Changes |